OpenGreekAndLatin/dfhg-dev/README.md

 dfhg-dev
 ========

-[Digital Fragmenta Historicorum Graecorum (DFHG)](http://www.dfhg-project.org): a machine-corrected EpiDoc version of the five volumes of Karl Müller's Fragmenta Historicorum Graecorum (1841-1870).
+The <i>Digital Fragmenta Historicorum Graecorum</i> (DFHG) is the digital version of the five volumes of the <i>Fragmenta Historicorum Graecorum</i> edited by Karl Müller (1841-1872).

+For information and data about the project, visit [https://dfhg-project.github.io](https://dfhg-project.github.io}